diaogecp3/LatticeTriangulator/README.md

 - '[' / ']': Increase / decrease times of subdivision.
 - '/' / '*': Change projection method.
 Go to line 8 in `mesh.pde` for more details.
 - '9': Create gap or not.
+- 'n': Insert a new circle when the hub center isn't contained in the crudest convex hull.

 #### Option 2: keep quads, use specific subdivision skemes for quads
 In `test.pde`: